-- 5.9.1 The Head of Policy and Corporate Resources is responsible for initiating and overseeing all fraud investigations in conjunction with the Council's appointed Internal Auditors SIAP, apart from investigations undertaken as part of the Council's arrangement with RBBC.
-For these investigations RBBC officers follow their council's investigation policies and processes The following steps relate to Epsom and Ewell Borough Council's process. - 5.9.2 As part of the process the Head of Policy and Corporate Resources will complete a risk assessment to assess the appropriate action to be taken.
+5.9.1 The Head of Policy and Corporate Resources is responsible for initiating and overseeing all fraud investigations in conjunction with the Council's appointed Internal Auditors - SIAP.
+As part of the process the Head of Policy and Corporate Resources will complete a risk assessment to assess the appropriate action to be taken.
 In assessing the risk, the outline of the allegation, amount involved, officers involved and evidence available and timescales will be taken into consideration.